 Registrar’s obligation to provide accurate WHOIS data is ... subject to loose contractual language and vague promises to comply with future ICANN policies.
 The absence of clear contractual obligations regarding WHOIS accuracy stands in strong contrast to ICANN’s clear obligations to provide accurate WHOIS in the AoC.

+At the meeting with the Commercial Stakeholder Group in Singapore, Mike Rodenbaugh argued that

+Overall the WHOIS general policy (requirement to have accurate WHOIS information) has proved to be unenforceable essentially.
+ICANN gets thousands of complaints a month, basically showing false WHOIS and those reports generally go into a black hole 99% of the time.
+It takes months and sometimes never to get a response from ICANN.
+And the reason is because there is no, there are no firm commitments on registrars or registries as to responding to those requests.
+So ICANN kind of does its best, it forwards off the complaint to the registrar and registry, but there's no obligation on the registrar or registry really to do anything.

-A meeting with thein, argued thatTime Warner International stated that it is ‘not surprising that this system produces unacceptably high levels of inaccurate data’.
+Time Warner International stated that it is ‘not surprising that this system produces unacceptably high levels of inaccurate data’.

 [content on registry provisions, and input from the compliance team that ICANN does no compliance work with registries?]